tlubbers/ntbk-honors-prog-lang/how.md

 # Syntax

 How will printdown see words?
 How will it separate input into words?
-To keep it simple, I chose to have printdown split at white space.
+What should it do if it sees a number?

+These design choices are very important to a programming languages usability, as well as it's capabilities.
+The choices I made can be seen in the following source code (discussed below).

 ```js
 function Printdown () {